-You can’t say you’ve lived in Singapore if you haven’t tried this unofficial national dish: Chilli Crab.
+You can’t say you’ve lived in Singapore if you haven’t tried this unofficial national dish: Chili Crab.

 Tomato-based, mildly spiced sauces is at the heart and soul of traditional Italian pastas like marinara or amatricana, so it’s no surprise that SG’s chilli crab works wonders when reinvented as a pasta dish.
 Grub‘s rendition is a delicious mix of linguine in a chunky Singapore-style chilli crab sauce, topped with a whole battered soft shell crab that livens up the entire dish.